Get exclusive member benefits & effect social change. Join Today

 Symptoms of labyrinthitis begin quickly and can be quite intense for several days.
 They usually begin to fade after that, but they can continue to surface when you move your head suddenly.
 This condition doesn’t usually cause pain.

 In very rare cases, complications can include permanent hearing loss.

-You are at an increased risk of developing labyrinthitis if you:
+You have an increased risk of developing labyrinthitis if you:

 If you have symptoms of labyrinthitis, you should make an appointment to see your doctor to determine the cause.

-If your symptoms include fainting, convulsions, slurred speech, fever, weakness, paralysis, or double vision, it could be a sign of a more serious condition.
-Consider this an emergency and seek medical attention immediately.
+Certain symptoms can be signs of a more serious condition.
+Consider these symptoms to be an emergency and seek medical attention immediately:

-Labyrinthitis can be diagnosed during a physical examination.
-In some cases, itis not obvious during an ear examination, so a complete physical exam, including a neurological check-up, should be performed.
+Doctors can generally diagnose labyrinthitis during a physical exam.
+In some cases, it’s not obvious during an ear exam, so a complete physical exam, including a neurological evaluation, should be performed.